4 December 2011

 Commentary: Joseph, another son of Jacob, prefigures Christ.

-He was betrayed by his brothers, imprisoned unjustly and
+He was betrayed by his brothers,

-saved Egypt from death by starvation.
-He never lost
+Egypt from death by starvation.

 faith and was exulted by God.